BinWang28/EvalRank-Embedding-Evaluation/README.md

   year={2022}
 }
 ```
-    - Will update the ACL proceeding once it is out.
+    - Will update the ACL proceeding once it is out

 ## Acknowledge